GabeScott/standard-works-vault/General Conference/2014 April - A Priceless Heritage of Hope.md

 In that history I can feel his love for those of us who would follow him.
 In his words I feel his hope that his descendants might choose to follow him on the path back to our heavenly home.
 He knew it would not be one great choice to make to do so but many small choices.
 I quote from his history:

-“From the time I first heard Elder Andrus speak ...
-I have always attended the meeting of the Latter day Saints and the instances are very rare indeed, when I [have] failed to go to meeting, it being at the same time my duty to do so.
+“From the time I first heard Elder Andrus speak … I have always attended the meeting of the Latter day Saints and the instances are very rare indeed, when I \[have\] failed to go to meeting, it being at the same time my duty to do so.

-“I name this in my history that my children may imitate my example and never neglect this ... important duty [to assemble] with the Saints.”1
+“I name this in my history that my children may imitate my example and never neglect this … important duty \[to assemble\] with the Saints.”[^1]

 Heinrich knew that in sacrament meetings we could renew our promise to always remember the Savior and have His Spirit to be with us.

 It was that Spirit that sustained him on the mission to which he was called only a few months after accepting the baptismal covenant.
 He left as his heritage his example of staying faithful to his mission for six years in what was then called the Indian Territories.
 To receive his release from his mission, he walked and joined a wagon train from Oklahoma to Salt Lake City, a distance of approximately 1,100 miles (1,770 km).

 Soon thereafter he was called by the prophet of God to move to southern Utah.
 From there he answered another call to serve a mission in his native Germany.
 He then accepted the invitation of an Apostle of the Lord Jesus Christ to help build up the Latter-day Saint colonies in northern Mexico.
 From there he was called to Mexico City as a full-time missionary again.
 He honored those calls.
-He lies buried in a small cemetery in Colonia Juárez, Chihuahua, Mexico.
+He lies buried in a small cemetery in Colonia Juárez, Chihuahua, Mexico.

 I recite these facts not to claim greatness for him or for what he did or for his descendants.
 I recite those facts to honor him for the example of faith and hope that was in his heart.